howardsolutions/intermediate-react-19/README.md

 ## What is the purpose of hydrateRoot in React?

 HydrateRoot assumes existing server-side rendered markup and takes over the app, making it interactive on the client side, as opposed to createRoot which completely replaces the interior content.

+## What is the difference between renderToString() and renderToPipeableStream() in React?

+renderToString() generates the entire rendering in one shot, while renderToPipeableStream() can output chunks of markup as different parts of the application render, potentially improving perceived performance

+## What happens if you add white space to the HTML during server-side rendering?

+Adding white space can change the hash of the initial render, which might cause hydration mismatches between the server-rendered content and the client-side React application